WalletScrutiny/WalletScrutinyCom/_android/com.quantfury.md

 Here are more details:

-The platform provides services for: Crypto, Stocks, Futures, ETFS.
+The platform provides services for: Crypto, Stocks, Futures, ETFs.

 QuantFury [Terms and Conditions Page](https://quantfury.com/quantfury-terms-and-conditions.pdf)